UniMath/agda-unimath/src/set-theory/russells-paradox.lagda.md

 arises when a [set](foundation-core.sets.md) of all sets is assumed to exist.

-**Proof outline.** Given a set `𝒰` that contains all sets, then we may by diagonalization construct a new set called the _Russel set_
+**Proof outline.** Given a set `𝒰` that contains all sets, then we may by diagonalization construct a new set, called the _Russell set_, of all sets who do not contain themselves as an element:

 ```text
   Russell := {X ∈ 𝒰 | X ∉ X}.
 ```

-It may then be demonstrated that `Russell` contains itself if and only if it does not contain itself, but negation has no fixed points and so this gives a contradiction. ∎
+It may then be demonstrated that `Russell` contains itself as an element if and only if it does not contain itself, but negation has no fixed points and so this gives a contradiction. ∎

 In Russell's paradox it is of no importance that the elementhood relation takes values in [propositions](foundation-core.propositions.md).
 In other words,